Machiavellianism (psychology): Narcissism

 Individuals high in Machiavellianism and narcissism both manipulate to improve their reputations, and how they appear to others.
 Individuals high in the two traits do this as a form of self aggrandizement to help their chances of success in a given situation.
 Machiavellianism scores were positively associated with aspects of narcissism such as entitlement and exploitativeness, and inversely associated with adaptive narcissistic tendencies, like self-sufficiency.
-Studies have also shown that Machiavellians are more realistic about their character, while narcissists are less realistic about theirs.
+Studies have also shown that those higher on Machiavellianism are more realistic about their character, while narcissists are less realistic about theirs.
 Compared to High Machs, narcissists are less malevolent and show a more socially positive personality.
 They also have higher levels of self-rated happiness.

+Machiavellianism and narcissism both share a lack of empathy and a focus on self-interest, though the two traits differ in how they manifest in people, and what their motivations are.
+High Machs have tendencies to be driven by personal gain, whereas narcissists are driven by a need for validation and admiration.
+Opposed to those high on narcissism, High Machs tend to have better self control, are less impulsive and are more self-serving their interpersonal interactions, while narcissists may be more impulsive and attention-seeking.

+In terms of social relationships, High Machs are more likely to be more exploitative towards others, while narcissists may be more likely to seek out relationships that serve to bolster their self-esteem and provide them with the admiration they desire.

+Compared to subclinical narcissists, High Machs exhibit a greater lack of empathy, because of the emotional deficiencies inherent within Machiavellianism.

 White collar crime

 Research has shown that individuals high in Machiavellianism may be more willing to engage in white collar crimes.
-Delroy Paulhus has stated that Machiavellianism is the main trait for con artists, and not psychopathy, stating that:
+Psychologist Daniel Jones has stated that "individuals higher on Machiavellianism are well suited for crimes in the financial world, especially crimes that skirt the legal system".
+Delroy Paulhus has stated that Machiavellianism is the main trait for white collar criminals and con artists, and not psychopathy, stating that:

 Although direct research on this topic is difficult, it seems clear that malevolent stockbrokers such as Bernie Madoff do not qualify as psychopaths: They are corporate Machiavellians who use deliberate, strategic procedures for exploiting others.
 A genuine psychopath, even at the subclinical level, lacks the self-control to orchestrate the schemes of a shrewd stockbroker.

+In a research paper, Daniel Jones and others stated that a person high on Machiavellianism would also be possibly drawn to cybercrime, noting that "although we did not directly assess crimes, we did find patterns of system infiltration that were different among the three traits, with Machiavellianism being associated with the stealthiest approach among the three traits."
+They also stated that Machiavellianism would only be associated with crime if the "benefits outweighed the risks".
+They went on to clarify that this is opposed to individuals high in psychopathy, whom are prone to crime regardless of the situation.